 The first stage of the investigation is to gain a high-level understanding of the infrastructure.
 Asking questions early helps a digital examiner get to the bottom of what happened much quicker.
 Questions that can assist include uncovering what sort of network technology and topology is being used, what type of network and physical security is in place, how is the security monitored, and moreover, how many workstations are on the network.

-In addition to the ransomware attack, if it is found that Personally Identifiable Information (PII), Protected Health Information (PHI) or Intellectual Property (IP) was taken from the compromised system(s), then an organisation must proceed with caution.
+In addition to the ransomware attack, if it is found that Personally Identifiable Information (PII), Protected Health Information (PHI), or Intellectual Property (IP) was taken from the compromised system(s), then an organization must proceed with caution.
 Regulatory, legal action may be required as well as compliance expert reporting.
-Retention of information for further analysis and testimony may be required to show no new, or continuing breach, is present on the system.
+Retention of information for further analysis and testimony may be required to show no new or continuing breach is present on the system.

-For most organisations, the financial ransom that may be asked, could be considerably less than the hours lost to the business.
+For most organizations, the financial ransom that may be demanded could be considerably less than the hours lost to the business.
 Preparedness by companies creates less of an opportunity for system hackers, whereas, lack of preparedness provides the opposite and thus encourages future attacks.

-Contingency planning, vetting security firms that can aid before and after an attack, staff training and discussing options for obtaining an additional, more specific cyber policy can all soften the impact, or even stop altogether, the spectre of ransomware that looms over global businesses.
+Contingency planning, vetting security firms that can aid before and after an attack, staff training, and discussing options for obtaining an additional, more specific cyber policy can all soften the impact, or even stop altogether, the specter of ransomware that looms over global businesses.